Rain Barrels & Harvesting Rain Water

 Barrels — The best barrels to use are 45 to 60 gallon heavy-duty food-grade plastic barrels that are used to ship olives, peppers and other food stuffs to this country.
-Clean Virginia Waterways uses food barrels with two-part lids for our workshops and the workshops held by CVW's partners in Virginia.
+Food barrels with two-part lids work well.
 Plastic trash cans are usually too thin to be good barrels.
 Water is heavy, and most trash cans cannot handle the weight.

 · A ¾" faucet (measures 1" on outside).
 Our favorite are the brass "quarter turn".
 They are easy to open, and you can see from a distance if the faucet is open or closed.
 Spend the money on a good faucet...you won't regret it.

 · 2 Washers and 1 lock nut for the faucet